 The Duc D’Anville had orders to assemble the largest fleet ever to sail to North America (up until the American Revolution) and retake the region.
-He began provisioning 64 ships (some estimates say 66) in Brest and rounding up the 11,000-man army that would carry out the mission.
+He began provisioning 64 ships (some estimates say 66) in Brest.
+He also rounded up the 11,000-man army that would carry out the mission.

 The reason Pepperrell attacked Louisbourg in the first place — and risked retaliation from the Duc D’Anville — went back many years.